Torsor and Quotient Presentations for $D$-homogeneous Spectra: Introduction

 Projective space is the basic example of a variety obtained from a graded ring, and the usual \(\Proj\) construction for \(\BN\)-graded rings is the standard algebraic tool that realizes this correspondence.
 However, many natural geometric objects carry rings graded by finitely generated abelian groups (called \emph{multigraded rings}) rather than by \(\BN\).
 Concretely, this is the case for Cox rings of toric (pre)varieties, and more generally, coordinate rings of divisorial varieties or Mori dream spaces.
 These multigradings encode divisor class information and symmetries that cannot be captured by the classical \(\BN\)-graded Proj.

 Despite the ubiquity of multigraded rings in modern algebraic geometry, their projective geometry remains underdeveloped compared to the classical theory.
 The $D$-graded $\Proj$ construction, introduced by \cite{BS}, provides the natural framework for studying these objects, yet its foundational aspects and geometric interpretation have received limited attention.

 This paper aims to fill this gap by providing a comprehensive treatment of the properties of $D$-graded rings, with particular focus on the quotient description of the corresponding $D$-graded Proj construction.
 Specifically, that quotient description recovers familiar quotient and coordinate descriptions (in particular, Cox-type quotients).
-The geometric interpretation of the $D$-graded Proj construction, as well as the strong connection to toric prevarieties, will be discussed in our forthcoming papers\footnote{This paper is an excerpt from the author's doctoral thesis.
-Available at: \url{https://sites.google.com/view/felixgoebler/home/research}}
+The geometric and topological interpretation of the $D$-graded Proj construction, as well as the strong connection to toric prevarieties, are discussed in \cite{paper2}, \cite{paper4}, and \cite{paper3} (which also contains an overview of the research associated with the Brenner--Schröer Proj construction).

 Let $D$ be a finitely generated abelian group and